 There’s definitively a feeling of quality with the Teyana recliner.
 The recline and leg rest adjustment is silky smooth, and that PU leather does look good.

 The only issues we had with the chair, was the lack of a cup holder, plus the narrow width of the cushion area.
-Then again, this chair is specifically made for installs where you just haven’t got the width to spare.
+Then again, this chair is made explicitly for installs where you just haven’t got the width to spare.

-Pros: A well made chair that’s perfect for narrow installs and smaller RV’s.
+Pros: A well-made chair that’s perfect for narrow installs and smaller RV’s.